-Move up to the sweet spot of £500 and you get every single cutting-edge AV feature – wi-fi, Dolby Atmos, DTS:X, 4K HDR passthrough, multiple HDMI inputs, all music streaming features – thrown in.
+Move up to the sweet spot of around £600 and you get every single cutting-edge AV feature – wi-fi, Dolby Atmos, DTS:X, 4K HDR passthrough, multiple HDMI inputs, all music streaming features – thrown in.

 How much should you spend in a given system?
 As a rough guide, if you have a £1000-£1500 speaker package at home, you should aim for a £500 AV receiver.
 Similarly, if you have your sights on a £2000 amp, your speaker package should be in the £4000-£5000 region – essentially, double the amplifier’s worth (and add a bit more).

 What about everything else?
-Features such as wi-fi, Bluetooth, Spotify Connect, Tidal, SACD playback, AM/FM tuners, hi-res music streaming and multi-room are all up to personal preference (although most amplifiers bar the most budget ones come loaded with all these features anyway), so cast an eye over the amp’s specs sheet to make sure it has everything you want.
+Features such as wi-fi, Bluetooth, Spotify Connect, Tidal, DSD playback, FM/DAB tuners, hi-res music streaming and multi-room are all up to personal preference (although most amplifiers, bar the most budget ones, come loaded with most of these features anyway), so cast an eye over the amp’s specs sheet to make sure it has everything you want.

 The sheer number of connections on the back of any amp can be daunting, but take your time to get it all set up properly in one go and you’ll never have to do it again.